-Objective: Removing market distortions by achieving the phase-out of supply price regulation for all customers 144 .
-Option: 0 Option 1 Option 2a Option 2b Making use of existing acquis to continue Requiring Member States to progressively Requiring Member States to Requiring Member States to progressively phase bilateral consultations and enforcement phase out price regulation for households by a out below cost price regulation for households by actions to restrict price regulation to deadline specified in new EU legislation, regulation, starting with prices below a deadline specified in new EU legislation. proportionate situations justified by general starting with prices below costs, while allowing costs, for households above a certain economic interest, accompanied by EU transitional, targeted price regulation for consumption threshold to be defined in guidance on the interpretation of the current vulnerable customers (e. g. in the form of social new EU legislation or by Member acquis. tariffs).
+Objective: Removing market distortions by achieving the phase-out of supply price regulation for all customers .
+Option: 0 Option 1 Option 2a Option 2b Making use of existing acquis to continue Requiring Member States to progressively Requiring Member States to Requiring Member States to progressively phase bilateral consultations and enforcement phase out price regulation for households by a progressively phase out price out below cost price regulation for households by actions to restrict price regulation to deadline specified in new EU legislation, regulation, starting with prices below a deadline specified in new EU legislation. proportionate situations justified by general starting with prices below costs, while allowing costs, for households above a certain economic interest, accompanied by EU transitional, targeted price regulation for consumption threshold to be defined in guidance on the interpretation of the current vulnerable customers (e. g. in the form of social new EU legislation or by Member acquis. tariffs).
 States.
-Pros: Pros: Pros: Pros: - Allows a case-by-case assessment of the - Removes the distortive effect of price - Limits the distortive effect of price - Limits the distortive effect of price regulation proportionality of price regulation, taking into regulation after the target date. regulation. and tackles tariff deficits where existent. account social and economic particularities in - Ensures regulatory predictability and - Would reduce the scope of price Member States transparency for supply activities across the EU. distortive impact on the market.
-Cons: Cons: Cons: Cons: - Leads to different national regimes - Difficult to take into account social and - Defining cost coverage at EU level is following case-by-case assessments.
-This economic particularities in Member States in economically and legally challenging. would maintain a fragmented regulatory setting up a common deadline for price • - Implementation implies considerable regulatory framework across the EU which translates deregulation. consumption threshold above which and administrative impact. into administrative costs for entering new prices should be deregulated - Price regulation even if above cost risks holding markets. back investments in product innovation and service quality.
+Pros: Pros: Pros: Pros: - Allows a case-by-case assessment of the - Removes the distortive effect of price - Limits the distortive effect of price - Limits the distortive effect of price regulation proportionality of price regulation, taking into regulation after the target date. regulation. and tackles tariff deficits where existent. account social and economic particularities in - Ensures regulatory predictability and - Would reduce the scope of price Member States transparency for supply activities across the regulation therefore limiting its EU. distortive impact on the market.
+Cons: Cons: Cons: Cons: - Leads to different national regimes - Difficult to take into account social and - Difficult to take into account social - Defining cost coverage at EU level is following case-by-case assessments.
+This economic particularities in Member States in and economic particularities in economically and legally challenging. would maintain a fragmented regulatory setting up a common deadline for price Member States in defining a common - Implementation implies considerable regulatory framework across the EU which translates deregulation. consumption threshold above which and administrative impact. into administrative costs for entering new prices should be deregulated - Price regulation even if above cost risks holding markets. back investments in product innovation and service quality.

 Most suitable option(s): Option 1 - Setting an end date for all price intervention would ensure the complete removal of market distortions related to end-user price regulation and help create a level playing field for supply activities across the EU while allowing targeted protection for vulnerable customers and/or energy poor.

-144 For the purpose of this annex of the impact assessment, households or household customers shall include customers in a comparable situation (e. g.
+For the purpose of this annex of the impact assessment, households or household customers shall include customers in a comparable situation (e. g.
 SMEs, hospitals etc.)